Updated: Feb 4, 2022

 4 = LIMITED (poorly)

-So if your company has a D&B Rating of 2R3, this tells your suppliers that you have fewer than 10 employees and generally pay your debts on time, but may have a blemish on your file from time to time.
+So if your company has a D&B rating of 2R3, this tells your suppliers that you have fewer than 10 employees and generally pay your debts on time, but may have had a blemish on your file from time to time.

 With Financial Statements

-Publicly traded companies are required to provide financial statements to D&B. Privately held companies don't fall under that same requirement, but they will sometimes decide to do so if it will help boost lackluster scores or derogatory information, such as lawsuits, being in a distressed industry, or having a bankruptcy in the file.
+Publicly traded companies are required to provide financial statements to D&B. Privately held companies aren't, but they will sometimes decide to do so if it will help boost lackluster scores or derogatory information, such as lawsuits, being in a distressed industry, or having a bankruptcy in the file.
 The following table outlines how to interpret a rating when D&B does receive financials.
 (This information is publicly available for free.)

 The first two digits determine the financial strength: